huangyh09/brie/doc/brie_quant.rst

 suggest to keep the cell aggregation on each gene by ``--interceptMode gene``.

-Then this mode will learn a prior from the given cell level features and perform the second fit by leaving each feature out to calculate the EBLO gain, which can be further used as likelihood ratio test.
+Then this mode will learn a prior from the given cell level features and perform the second fit by leaving each feature out to calculate the ELBO gain, which can be further used as likelihood ratio test.

 Example command line for mode 3: